trinodb/trino/docs/src/main/sphinx/functions/json.rst

 JSON path syntax and semantics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A JSON path expression, similar to a SQL expression, is a recursive structure.
+A JSON path expression, similar to an SQL expression, is a recursive structure.
 Although the name "path" suggests a linear sequence of operations going step by step deeper into the JSON structure, a JSON path expression is in fact a tree.
 It can access the input JSON item multiple times, in multiple ways, and combine